brechtm/rinohtype/tests_regression/rst/stringfield.rst

 .. warning:: Wipe your feet.

-A Paragraph in the second section.
+A paragraph in the second section.